S8 (classification): Lower limb amputees

 A3 swimmers in this class have a similar stroke length and stroke rate comparable to able bodied swimmers.
 A study of was done comparing the performance of swimming competitors at the 1984 Summer Paralympics.
 It found there was no significant difference in performance in times between men and women in A2 and A3 in the 50 meter breaststroke, men and women in A2 and A3 in the 50 meter freestyle, men and women in A2, A3 and A4 in the 25 meter butterfly, and men in A2 and A3 in the 50 meter backstroke.

 The nature of an A2 and A3 swimmers's amputations in this class can effect their physiology and sports performance.
 Because of the potential for balance issues related to having an amputation, during weight training, amputees are encouraged to use a spotter when lifting more than 15 lb.
 Lower limb amputations effect a person's energy cost for being mobile.
 To keep their oxygen consumption rate similar to people without lower limb amputations, they need to walk slower.
-A3 swimmers use around 41% more oxygen to walk or run the same distance as some one without a lower limb amputation.
-A2 swimmers use around 87% more oxygen to walk or run the same distance as some one without a lower limb amputation.
+A3 swimmers use around 41% more oxygen to walk or run the same distance as someone without a lower limb amputation.
+A2 swimmers use around 87% more oxygen to walk or run the same distance as someone without a lower limb amputation.